-Cakes that work better if you don’t grease are cakes like angel food cake or Victoria sponge they use whipped egg whites in their batters.
-These types of cakes need to have a surface that they can cling to, as they rise in the oven.
-They’ll achieve a greater height and will end up much lighter and airier if you follow this method.
-But you can’t necessarily go sticking them straight into a nonstick pan with no grease or anything, or you’ll be in trouble.
+Some cakes work better if you don’t grease.
+Examples are Angel food cake or Victoria sponge, which use whipped egg whites in their batters.
+These types of cakes need to have a surface that they can cling to as they rise in the oven.
+They’ll achieve greater height and will end up much lighter and airier if you follow this method.

 If you don’t know where to get it, why not ask the local fish and chippy to sell you some.
 You’ll only need a couple of sheets; It’s worth 50c – $1 don’t you think?

-After explaining the Angel food type cakes, most other cakes need a little greasing, or if you’re using a good-quality nonstick pan, at least a round of baking paper to line the base.
-Doing this will always make it easier to remove and stop any tiny bits of the cake sticking to the bottom of the pan and damaging the perfect surface everyone likes.
+Apart from the Angel food type cakes, most other cakes need a little greasing, or if you’re using a good-quality nonstick pan, at least a round of baking paper to line the base.
+Doing this will always make it easier to remove and stop any tiny bits of the cake sticking to the bottom of the pan and damaging the perfect surface that everyone likes.

 Decorated cakes are usually upturned, so the base is the top.
 You want the top surface of your cake to be as clean and neat as possible.
 Adding pan release and a round of paper will solve any sticking or crumbling issues.

-You may have heard of greasing and lining, but in my experience at bake club, You may not have heard of greasing then dusting with a thin layer of flour.
+You may have heard of greasing and lining, but you may not have heard of greasing and then dusting with a thin layer of flour.
 Here’s something my Nan would always to do.
 If you grease then dust, the flour creates a barrier preventing the fat from melting and moving straight into the cake batter.
 It makes it much easier to slip the cake from the tin.
 I know some cakes will suffice with just butter, but this little extra step could prevent you from damaging your cake when removing it, and that’s not a bad thing, is it?
-If you’re going with the butter and flour trick, don’t overdo it though or you’ll end up with a thicker dryer crust.
+If you’re going with the butter and flour trick, don’t overdo it or you’ll end up with a thicker dryer crust.

-If the sides of your cake stick, you can thankfully run a thin knife around the edge to loosen it, but if the bottom of your cake gets stuck, you are pretty much out of luck unless you’ve used a springform pan and do some tricky knife manoeuvres.
+If the sides of your cake stick, you can generally run a thin knife around the edge to loosen it.
+However, if the bottom of your cake gets stuck, you are pretty much out of luck unless you’ve used a springform pan and do some tricky knife manoeuvres.
 So, in my opinion, it’s always a good idea to add a round of parchment to the base of a cake tin.
-I teach the method I use to line a cake pan base in all the classes we need to use a cake tin.
+I teach the method I use to line a cake pan base, in all the classes we need to use a cake tin.
 The way I do this is an easy process, and it will prevent any unfortunate situations.

-I have a range of awesome tins in my Cook School that are non-stick.
-But of course, they don’t come in every shape and size.
-Some of my more unusual tins (the ones that don’t have this brilliant non-stick surface) need to be greased.
-That’s when I a product called pan release.
-Pan release isn’t a new thing it’s been used by bakers and pastry chefs for many years.
+Cake pan release isn’t a new thing, it’s been used by bakers and pastry chefs for many years.
 I’ve altered the Bakery/Patisserie recipe to ingredients that you can pick up from the local supermarket, and some may even be a bit better for you than the usual professional ingredients.